 Thomas Williams, formerly of Sackville Street, late of Burdett-avenue, Kingstown, Dublin, died 14th February 1858 at Burdett-avenue, and his will was proved by his widow Mary Williams of 16 Burdett-avenue.
 Thomas Williams was buried in the family plot in Mount Jerome.

-His wife, Mary Williams of Corrig Avenue, Kingstown, died 22nd May 1860 at the home of her son in Killucan (Dublin Medical Press of 30th May 1860) and her will was administered by him.
+His wife, Mary Williams, née Bell, of Corrig Avenue, Kingstown, died 22nd May 1860 at the home of her son in Killucan (Dublin Medical Press of 30th May 1860) and her will was administered by him.
 Mary Williams (1793 - 1860) was buried in Mount Jerome Cemetery.

 Children of Thomas and Mary Williams of Sackville Street:

-Thomas Williams' son, the doctor John William Williams, can be seen in the Trinity admission records:
+Later a doctor, John William Williams can be seen in the Trinity admission records:

 ‘Williams, John William, Pen.
 (Luxembourg School) Oct.
 18 1830, aged 14; son of Thomas, Mercator; born Dublin, BA Vern 1835, MA Vern, MB Aest 1839.’